qooando/selfhosted-proxmox-homelab/README.md

 - traefik
 - cert-manager
 - trust-manager
-- kyverno (useful to attach root ca to all containers)
+- kyverno (used to attach root ca to all pods)
-- nfs provisioner
+- nfs provisioner (used for persistence)

 ```bash
 cd 201_kub_init